iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/bath-repair-installation.md

 Book bath installation or repair{{$doc.location}} for watertight results

 #description
-Whether you’re replacing an old tub or fixing a leak before your next soak, BaseLink connects you with skilled local plumbers{{$doc.location}} who handle bath repairs and installations from start to finish — cleanly, professionally, and without the stress.
+Whether you're replacing an old tub or fixing a leak before your next soak, BaseLink connects you with skilled local plumbers{{$doc.location}} who handle bath repairs and installations from start to finish — cleanly, professionally, and without the stress.

 #description
 We remove old baths and install new ones with precision, ensuring a neat fit, secure pipe connections, and proper sealing to prevent future water damage.
-Whether it’s a freestanding bath, built-in model or a space-saving option, we’ll get it sorted.
+Whether it's a freestanding bath, built-in model or a space-saving option, we'll get it sorted.

 #description
 If your existing bath has surface damage, cracked enamel, or drainage issues, we can repair the damage, reseal the edges, and check all connections — so your bath is watertight and ready for use again.